Learning Efficient and Robust Language-conditioned Manipulation using Textual-Visual Relevancy and Equivariant Language Mapping: Related work

 \section{Related work}

-\textbf{Language-conditioned policy learning:} With the rapid advance in NLP, many recent works attempted to encode language instructions into robot policy learning. \citep{shao2021concept2robot, tziafas2023language, tang2023task, jiang2022vima,shridhar2023perceiver,goyal2023rvt} use feature concatenation, FiLM~\citep{perez2018film}, or the cross-attention mechanism to fuse image and language features from pre-trained VLM/LLMs.
-For example, \citet{shridhar2022cliport} utilizes CLIP visual and text encoders and aligned language and image features with a two-stream fusion architecture. \citep{shridhar2023perceiver, goyal2023rvt} process the language token and visual token jointly with transformers~\citep{jaegle2021perceiver,dosovitskiy2020image} for keyframe policy learning.
-By appending a deep learnable module on pre-trained features, these models are prone to overfit to the training set and lose the generalization ability provided by the pre-trained models.
-As a result, a copious number of robot data is still required to train these models and the performance largely decreases with unseen objects.
-For instance, \citet{stepputtis2020language} needs 30k datapoints to achieve 94\% picking success rate. \citet{jiang2022vima} requires 60k robot demos to learn its visual pick \& place tasks.
-In contrast, our proposed method generates the distribution over the entire action space and shows its zero-shot learning ability on novel categories.
+\textbf{Language-conditioned Policy Learning:} Using language as task specifications is a common way for multi-task policy learning.
+Prior works~\cite{shao2021concept2robot, tziafas2023language, tang2023task, jiang2022vima,goyal2023rvt} use feature concatenation, FiLM~\cite{perez2018film}, or the self/cross-attention mechanism to fuse image and language features.
+For example, \citet{shridhar2022cliport} utilizes CLIP visual and text encoders and fuses language and image features with a two-stream architecture. \citet{goyal2023rvt} processes the language token and visual token jointly with a transformer.
+These models treat language as static features, meaning that the language features remain the same no matter how visual features change in a specific task.
+These designs require lots of data to cover all possible variances of visual features to guarantee performance.
+For instance, VIMA~\cite{jiang2022vima} requires 60k robot demos to learn its visual pick \& place tasks.
+In contrast, our method maps language instructions into equivariant features that dynamically apply over the entire image space to generate robot actions, allowing our method to achieve similar or higher success rates with only 10-20 demonstrations.